 Planning work includes the items listed under planning in Appendix C of this document.
 At the planning phase, existing conditions may be assumed based on standard life expectancies and other industry norms.
 Condition/component surveys are only required for projects proposing major rehabilitation.
 Some projects may not require the services of an architect or engineer; typically these projects are limited in scope where drawings and extensive technical specifications are not necessary in order to issue an Invitation to Bid.
 Provide a justification in question 6e if no consultant was selected.
-Some projects do not require concept design or educational specifications.
-Reference Appendix C for projects which require these planning documents.
+Some projects do not require these planning documents.
 The department's Program Demand Cost Model is acceptable as a planning/concept level cost estimate.
 There are 10 points possible for completed planning/concept design work.